-While developing the plan, the local board heard its communities talk about potential factors that increased the risk of slips, such as how roads and drains are maintained, and weed infestations in the road reserve causing land instability.
-It is important to build a better understanding of the risk factors, including characteristics such as its hydrology, topography, and geology.
+The full scale of the landslides is being mapped by GNS Science with the work expected to be complete in 2024.
+While developing the draft plan, the local board heard its communities talk about potential factors that increased the risk of slips, such as how roads and drains are maintained, and weed infestations in the road reserve causing land instability.
+It is important to build a better understanding of the risk factors, including characteristics such as its geology.

-At the time of preparing the plan, many communities are still recovering and face uncertainty.
-The council response is evolving with decisions pending on investment to repair damage to the transport network, property buyouts, and increasing flood resilience with an expanded blue-green network.
+At the time of preparing the draft plan, many communities are still recovering and face uncertainty.